-Advertising of any kind is a key source of information for consumers.
-You have the right to receive accurate and truthful information about products and services.
+Advertising is a key source of information for consumers.
+You have the right to get accurate and truthful information about products and services.

 There are laws in place to protect you from being misled about products and services.
 Businesses are not allowed to make statements in advertising that are incorrect or likely to create a false impression – see ‘Rules banning misleading advertising’ below.

 Avertising laws apply to all types of communications that promote products or services including:

 - Digital (online banners, websites and social platforms)

 What is an advert?

 Today, businesses have more options for marketing products and services than the traditional forms of advertising, which were print adverts in newspapers, television and radio commercials, and signs in shops.
 Newer advertising methods include:

 - Sending a message or promotion by email or text